Free EB-5 Evaluation

 If the invested capital was borrowed or a gift, immigrant investors must submit evidence that the donor or lender obtained the funds legally and gifted them in good faith.

-In addition to the documentation related to the investment capital itself, the application must include documentation that demonstrates the new commercial enterprise is eligible for the EB-5 program.
-To this end, the application should include any of the following, as applicable:
+In addition to the documentation related to the investment capital itself, the application must include documentation demonstrating the new commercial enterprise is eligible for the EB-5 program.

 The USCIS also requires evidence that the new commercial enterprise will create the necessary number of jobs.
 Appropriate evidence includes:

-Finally, Form I-526E must be accompanied by evidence that the investor will be sufficiently engaged with the daily management of the new commercial enterprise.
+Lastly, Form I-526E must be accompanied by evidence that the investor will be involved with the daily management of the NEC.
 Accepted evidence includes:

-• A description of the investor’s responsibilities (e.g., a limited partner)
+- A description of the investor’s responsibilities, for example in a limited liability company (e.g., a limited partner).

-Forms I-526 and I-526E are complex petitions to adjudicate, especially given the volume of supporting documentation required.
+Forms I-526 and I-526E are complex petitions to file, especially given the volume of supporting documentation required.
 Each application requires special consideration, which takes time.

 Usually, immigration attorneys compile and submit I-526E petitions on behalf of their clients.

-An immigration attorney will send the immigrant investor’s petition to the USCIS Dallas Lockbox Facility for processing.
+An immigration attorney will send the immigrant investor’s petition to a USCIS Lockbox Facility for processing.

 USCIS mailing addresses are subject to change.